cfengine/documentation/reference/functions/regcmp.markdown

 * `regex` : Regular expression, *in the range* .\*
 * `string` : Match string, *in the range* .\*

-The regular expression is anchored, meaning it must match the complete content.
+The regular expression is [anchored][anchored], meaning it must match the complete content.

 **Example**: